In this tutorial, you will start a local Kubernetes cluster using

 minikube.
 You will then deploy Consul with the official Helm chart or the Consul K8S CLI.
 After deploying Consul, you will learn how to access the agents.
-You will then deploy two services that use Consul to discover each other and communicate over TLS via Consul Connect service mesh.
+You will then deploy two services that use Consul to discover each other.

 Security Warning This tutorial is not for production use.
 By default, the chart will install an insecure configuration of Consul.
 Refer to the Kubernetes documentation to determine how you can secure Consul on Kubernetes in production.
-Additionally, it is highly recommended to use a properly secured Kubernetes cluster or make sure that you understand and enable the recommended security features.
+Additionally, it is highly recommended you use a properly secured Kubernetes cluster or make sure that you understand and enable the recommended security features.

 First, you will need to follow the directions for installing Minikube.

 You'll also need to install